 Our code of ethics highlights that all authors must have 'materially' participated in the research and/or article preparation.
 The statement that 'all authors have approved the final article' should be true and included in the disclosure.
 All authors are requested to disclose, in the cover letter, any actual or potential conflict of interest including any financial, personal or other relationships with other people or organizations within three years of beginning the submitted work that could inappropriately influence, or be perceived to influence, their work.

 - Authors are expected to avoid plagiarism, fraud, pseudo-science, and other unethical acts in their manuscripts.
-To verify originality, your article will be checked through such originality detection software packages as iThenticate, TurnItIn, etc. Plagiarizers, fraudsters, self-plagiarizers, and other insincere authors (e.g., those who make double/parallel submissions--submitting the same manuscript to more than one journal) will be black-listed and will not be able to get published in this journal for at least 5 years.
+To verify originality, your article will be checked through such originality detection software packages as iThenticate, TurnItIn, etc. Plagiarizers, fraudsters, self-plagiarizers, and other insincere authors (e.g., those who make double/parallel submissions--submitting the same manuscript to more than one journal) will be black-listed and will not be able to get published in this journal ever again.

 - Throughout the process of paper evaluation and publication, all communication is made ONLY through corresponding authors.